WALKER BROTHERS - PAGEFIELD IRON WORKS

 Courtesy of Michel Ferro

 Even after the demise of Walkers & County Cars Ltd. in 1966, the round bin continued to be a popular method of bulk refuse collection.
-The rights to the trade name "Paladin" for Walker's refuse collection truck and lift was acquired by Eagle Engineering.
-However, the name was eventually to become part of the vernacular to describe the round bins themselves.
+The rights to the trade name "Paladin" for Walker's refuse collection truck and lift were acquired by Eagle Engineering.
+However, the name was eventually to become part of the lexicon to describe the round bins themselves.
 Devices for lifting these common containers were fitted to many other makes of refuse collection bodies.

-10/11/14
+10/11/14 (revised 9/1/24)

 © 2014